Blosc/c-blosc/README.rst

 Blosc consists of the next files (in blosc/ directory)::

     blosc.h and blosc.c      -- the main routines
-    blosclz.h and blosclz.c  -- the actual compressor
     shuffle.h and shuffle.c  -- the shuffle code
+    blosclz.h and blosclz.c  -- the blosclz compressor
+    lz4.h and lz4.c          -- the lz4 compressor

 Just add these files to your project in order to use Blosc.
 For information on compression and decompression routines, see blosc.h.